American-Magnetics-Inc/multi-axis-operation/README.md

 * __Dependencies__
 	* Requires [Qt 5.15 or later open-source distribution](https://www.qt.io/download-open-source/).
-The Windows and macOS releases have moved to Qt 6 for binary distribution, however the Linux version is still Qt 5.15 to support Ubuntu 18.
+The Windows and macOS releases support Qt 6 for binary distribution, however the Linux version is still Qt 5.15 to support Ubuntu 18.

-	* Uses the [QtXlsxWriter library](https://github.com/dbzhang800/QtXlsxWriter) built as a DLL for the Windows version.

-	* Linux and macOS versions use the files from the [QXlsx project](https://github.com/QtExcel/QXlsx) and include the source directly in the project.
+	* All versions use the files from the [QXlsx project](https://github.com/QtExcel/QXlsx) and include the source directly in the project.
 Note this library may link to private Qt API which can break in future Qt releases.
 	* The help file was written using [Help & Manual 7.5.4](https://www.helpandmanual.com/).
 Reproduction or edits of the Help output included in the binaries requires a license for Help & Manual.